 For the baby, the risks are mostly about bleeding:

-There may be bleeding under the baby’s scalp (cephalohematoma).
+There may be bleeding under the baby's scalp.
 It will go away and does not cause serious problems.
 Your baby may be more likely to have jaundice (look a little yellow), which may be treated with light therapy.

-Bleeding inside the skull can be very serious, but is rare.
+Bleeding inside the skull can be very serious, but it is rare.